barumau/pandunia/english/abc.md

 ## Syllabification

 [-] Words may be divided into syllables with a hyphen.
 The hyphen is placed between spoken syllables.
-For example: nov, ka-fe, ma-xim, pos-ta.
+For example: bin, ka-fe, yu-mor, pos-ta.

 ## Punctuation